Daniel-Andrawis/Arkhamlol/README.md

 - 👋 Hi, I’m @Arkhamlol
 - 👀 I’m interested in ...
-Computer gaming and etc
+Computer, gaming, and etc.
 - 🌱 I’m currently learning ...
 Digital Forensics
 - 💞️ I’m looking to collaborate on ...
 Anything On Digital Forenscis
 - 📫 How to reach me ...
 Discord: Arkhamlol #5237